dougbtv/krang/README.md

 * CNI execution in containers.
   * Execute terminal CNI plugins in containers and collect the logs?
   * This breaks my brain, a little, but there's something here.
+* CNI Cache
+  * Need to keep output, and decide how to use it
+  * It also uses the existing `ADD` cache, is that the right approach?
+Could be done other ways.